David-Berghaus/noncong_database/README.md

 | 17 | 1/2 |

 The database currently contains 20 representatives of genus one noncongruence subgroups.
 For each of these subgroups we have computed q-expansions of the Hauptmodul and all modular forms and cuspforms up to and including weight 6.
-The order of the q-expansions is not fixed and depends on the amount of coefficients that could be recognized using the LLL algorithm.
-We also include numerical expressions to construct the spaces of Eisenstein series to around 1000 digits precision as well as floating point expressions of the q-expansions, limited to 100 digits per coefficients to save storage space.
-Note that we have not yet computed the curves for genus one.
+We also include numerical expressions to construct the spaces of Eisenstein series to around 1500 digits precision.

 ## Requirements
-Loading the database requires [SageMath](https://www.sagemath.org/) version 9.2, although other versions of Sage might work as well.
+The database can be loaded by running [Sage](https://www.sagemath.org/) scripts that were generated for the syntax of Sage version 9.2 (and hopefully work for the versions that are yet to be released as well).
+Additionally, the data for each entry is stored as strings in JSON-files.

 ## Database structure
 The folders of this repository represent the indices of the subgroups and the subfolders correspond to the genera.
 Each database entry is labeled by the signature of the corresponding subgroup which is of the form (h, g, n<sub>c</sub>, e<sub>2</sub>, e<sub>3</sub>) for which the variables are given by: